200 Hours Yoga Ayurveda Teacher Training Course in India

 Accommodation

-During your 200 Hour yoga Ayurveda teacher training course, you will be staying at The comfortable & safety zone in Rishikesh India.
+During your 200 Hour yoga Ayurveda teacher training course in rishikesh,india, you will be staying at The comfortable & safety zone in Rishikesh India.
 The location of the school is nearby or can be same building depends on availability. yoga ayurveda school provides a peaceful location to practice yoga as the ashram is situated close to the beautiful green mountain foothills of Himalaya.
 Basic amenities like shops, cafes, restaurants, ATM and organic stores are located close to the school.
 The school offers both single and double room sets according to the student’s needs.
 The rooms are neat and clean and have attached bathrooms with western toilets and have a hot shower available.
 Wifi is available on every floor and water and laundry services are also available.Yoga ayurveda school also offers budget accommodations.
 These rooms are separate from the school.
 All of the other facilities are also available with these rooms.

 Schedule 6:00 AM To 10:30 AM